 If you have a written agency agreement, you may have a choice of law clause which specifies which country’s law should apply to any claim or dispute arising out of the agreement.
 For example, your written agency agreement may specify that English law should apply to any dispute.

 It is possible that you may have to sue your principal in a country other than that in which you reside.
-If you have a written agency agreement, it is possible that this agreement may specify in which country any claim must be brought however, other laws may apply which determine which country should decide the dispute and which country’s law should apply.
-This is a very complex area and if this is applicable to your circumstances, we would strongly recommend that you get in touch with us in order that we may advise.
+If you have a written agency agreement, it is possible that this agreement may specify in which country any claim must be brought; however, other laws may apply which determine which country should decide the dispute and which country’s law should apply.
+This is a very complex area, and if this applies to your circumstances, we would strongly recommend that you get in touch with us so we may advise.

-As set out above, it is possible that you may be required to sue your principal in a country other than that in which you are based.
-The position in relation to jurisdiction and choice of law is very complicated and we recommend that you take advice from us on this point, if applicable.
+If your principal is based abroad, you may be required to sue your principal in a country other than that in which you are based.
+The position in relation to jurisdiction and choice of law is very complicated, and we recommend that you take advice from us on this point, if applicable.

-This is a very tricky area and as such, we would strongly recommend that you get in touch with us in order that we may advise.
+If it is unclear which country’s law applies to your agency contract, we strongly recommend that you get in touch with us in order so we can advise you.

 Home-grown or recruited from national, regional or City firms.
 Our specialists are experts in their fields and respected by their peers.